 Therefore, in this work, we introduce a fully automated agentic AI workflow for translating and optimizing Fortran kernels to Kokkos C\texttt{++} across different architectures.
-This pipeline consists of specialized LLM agents that collaborate to translate source code, validate it, apply fixes, manage compilation and execution on HPC clusters, diagnose and fix build/runtime failures, test functionality and debug if needed, and finally, propose optimizations based on metrics and outputs from hardware GPU profilers.
+This pipeline consists of specialized LLM agents that collaborate to translate source code, validate it, apply fixes, manage compilation and execution on HPC clusters, identify and fix build/runtime failures, test functionality and debug if needed, and finally, propose optimizations based on metrics and outputs from hardware GPU profilers.
 These agents leverage LLMs obtained through the OpenAI API as well as open-source LLMs.
 This workflow is evaluated on benchmark Fortran kernels from the NAS Parallel Benchmarks~\cite{naspb} and OpenBLAS (DGEMM)~\cite{zhang2013openblas}.
 Our evaluation shows that the workflow produces functionally correct and performance-portable Kokkos implementations of benchmark kernels, with OpenAI models such as GPT-5~\cite{openai_gpt5_2025} and o4-mini-high~\cite{openai_o4mini_2025} being able to execute the full pipeline across all kernels and hardware partitions.
 In contrast, the open-source Llama4-Maverick~\cite{meta2025llama4} model often failed to complete the workflow, highlighting the current gap between proprietary and open-source LLMs in this domain.
-One possible explanation is difference in model size.
-Llama4-Maverick was trained on 400B parameter Mixure of Expert models with 17B active parameters per token.
-On the other hand, OpenAI doesn't release this information but we assume gpt-5 models have significantly larger number of parameters. \\
+One likely explanation is the difference in model size.
+Llama4-Maverick was trained as a 400B parameter mixture-of-expert model with 17B active parameters per token.
+On the other hand, OpenAI doesn't disclose this information but we assume their LLMs have significantly larger number of parameters.

 The rest of the paper is structured as follows.
 Section~\ref{sec:relatedwork} reviews related work on Fortran modernization and LLM-driven code generation.
 Section~\ref{sec:background} provides background on Kokkos, SLURM, Spack, and Agentic AI.
 Section~\ref{sec:fortrankernels} details the benchmark Fortran kernels used for evaluation.
 Section~\ref{sec:methods} outlines our proposed methodology and workflow.
 The experimental setup is presented in Section~\ref{sec:experimentalsetup}, followed by the results in Section~\ref{sec:results}.
 Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future work.